Three Surprising Gateway Drugs for Adults

 Marijuana is often seen as the primary gateway drug, as many adults who use it eventually decide to seek out more powerful drugs.
 Marijuana gets people used to the idea of using illicit drugs and makes them feel that the negative consequences of drug use are exaggerated.

-Legal and socially accepted, alcohol nonetheless can often be the start of bigger substance abuse problems.
+Legal and socially accepted, alcohol nonetheless can often be the start of bigger substance abuse problems or alcohol use disorder.
 Many adults who abuse alcohol eventually seek more potent forms of chemical recreation.
 Men and women who have consumed alcohol continuously throughout adulthood are six times more likely to abuse drugs than non-drinkers.

 Legally prescribed painkillers often become gateways to illicit drug use for adults.
 Powerful opioids, legitimately prescribed for pain relief, nonetheless have highly addictive qualities that can cause well-meaning adults to develop a dependency and, eventually, begin abusing more and more medications and illicit drugs.